-By the end of this unit the 1st grade students will be able to:
+By the end of this unit Grade 2 students should be able to:

 - Compare present and past events to determine any lessons learned - Compare the evolution of music with the evolution of societal values and beliefs - Analyze the changes in music through the course of time from a time and cultural standpoint. - Evaluate the impact that social and cultural change has on composers and the creative process.